mariohamann/vendorism/README.md

 ### `eject`

 This function allows you to eject a file from being managed by the system.
-Ejecting involves removing a specific header from a file and optionally updating Visual Studio Code's read-only settings for the file.
+Ejecting involves removing a specific header from a file.

 #### Parameters:

 -   `config`: The configuration object.
     -   `target`: The target configuration.
         -   `head` (optional): The header content that should be removed from the target file.
 Uses a default if not provided.
-        -   `lockFilesForVsCode` (optional): Specifies whether to update files for Visual Studio Code read-only settings.
-Can be a boolean or a custom path to Visual Studio Code settings.
 -   `file`: The path to the file that should be ejected.

 #### Usage: